-You’ve heard many great and amazing things about pyruvate.
+You’ve heard many great and amazing things about calcium pyruvate.

 How it’s going to help you lose weight, boost your energy levels and even burn fat in your thighs.

-In a series of animal experiments, scientists discovered that pyruvate (along with a 3-carbon compound known as dihydroxyacetone) helped to prevent the development of fatty livers in rats fed with ethanol .
+In a series of animal experiments, scientists discovered that pyruvate, taken alongside a compound known as dihydroxyacetone, helped to prevent the development of fatty livers in rats fed with ethanol .

 The results were much the same under normal dietary conditions.
 After 112 days, rats fed dihydroxyacetone and pyruvate (DHA-P for short) had stored around 30% less fat than rats on a normal diet.